forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

 ## Introduction

-### Introducing the Immune System
+### Defining the Immune System

+Defining the immune system is not straight forward.
+One approach is to define the immune system as the mechanisms which prevent a disease.
+[A disease](../3_medical/covid19.md#disease) is often the loss of ease due to life form interactions but not necessarily.
+Here the immune system is defined general as mechanisms which handle life form interactions.

 > ###### Immune System
-> The *immune system* denotes organs and processes which watch and regulate competitive life forms interactions to prevent damage.
+> The *immune system* denotes mechanisms which watch and regulate competitive life forms interactions to prevent damage.
 The interactions are at the cellular level or below.
 Prevention of damage is achieved by watching interactions within or between life forms and if necessary adapt or reduce the interactions such that the interactions not adverse or even advantageous.

+> *On Definitions of the Immune System:*
+> * Earlier the immune system was defined as "targeting things recognized to be unwanted".
+To goal was to generalize the often given definition: The immune system fights pathogens or even more specific producing antibodies against pathogens.
+> * Sometimes the immune system was and is equivalent to antibodies.
+The reason is, the vertebrate respond to infections often involves antibodies which can easily be measured.

-* The immune system can be viewed as part of the homeostasis regulation regarding interactions of life-forms.
+* The immune system can be viewed as part of the homeostasis.
+The immune system handles life form interactions.
+* Nearly all forms of life have some immune mechanisms.
+Even viruses encode proteins to reduce the hosts from interfering with their metabolism.
+It's an interplay: The host immune system tries to reduce the virus metabolism and the virus immune system in turn tries the reduce the host immune system.

-* The life form interactions under the realm of the immune system are of the following forms:
+Competitive life form interactions are of the following forms:
 * The interactions are competitively and if out of balance with fitness costs.
 * Only regulations at the molecular or cellular level are considered to be part of the immune system.
 Trained neural network interaction are usually considered as not part of the immune system.
-    * Worms infecting mammals are targeted by antibodies.
-So, even though both are multicellular organisms, the response involves a 'classical' immune response.
+  * *Molecular Interaction:* Worms infecting mammals are targeted by antibodies.
+So, even though both are multicellular organisms, the response involves a 'classical' and molecular immune response.
-    * Predator-prey are competitive interaction unless at the molecular or cellular level, they are usually not considered as part of the immune system.
-Micro live forms hunting often are considered immune related, e.g. cells phagocyting bacteria or viruses.
+  * *Non molecular Interaction:* 'Classical' predator-prey are competitive interactions but at the macro level.
+Such interaction are not considered as part of the immune system.
+Molecular level predator are considered immune related, e.g. cells phagocyting bacteria or viruses.
 Also venoms are often handled by organs of the immune system.

   > As often discrete classifications in biology are approximations.

-  * In organisms the immune system includes the interactions between different cells of the organism.
+In organisms the immune system includes the interactions within a life form.
+The transition from cellular regulation mechanisms to immune mechanisms is fluent.
 Examples:
 * Cancer cells within an organism can be viewed as selfish cells that don't respect the 'rules of an organism', therefore the immune system targets them.
+Cancer cells can be viewed as a life form within a host: They replicate without being integrated in the cellular communication of the host.
 * If an organism is physically damaged, the immune system handles the displaced cells and initiates repair mechanisms.

-> *On Definitions of the Immune System:* Earlier the immune system was defined as "targeting things recognized to be unwanted".
-To goal was to generalize the often given definition: The immune system fights pathogens or even more specific producing antibodies against pathogens.
-However all these definition fall short since the immune system usually adapts and redirects the interactions and the goal is to prevent damage not to limit interactions.
-The latter two definitions also fall short since e.g. fighting cancer is a task of the immune system, though cancer cells are not (classical) pathogens.

 * The immune system gives 'immunity' to damage from interactions but usually does not prevent interactions.
 E.g. regarding pathogen infections the immune system reduce the pathogens just enough they don't do damage but no more or are even beneficial.
 There are some rare pathogens which nearly always do damage, but the vast majority of live forms interactions are only harmful in specific situations and often life forms find ways to work together for mutual benefit.